 Financing Your Education

 Coastal Carolina University is committed to making a high quality, professional education affordable for every qualified student.
 If meeting educational costs is a concern, we encourage you to apply for financial aid, regardless of family financial circumstances.
 Many CCU graduate students receive aid in the form of loans, assistantships and/or employer assistance.
-Explore financing options through the Office of Financial Aid and Scholarships and investigate other opportunities for funding, such as outside scholarships.
+Explore financing options through the Financial Aid and Scholarships and investigate other opportunities for funding, such as outside scholarships.

 Coastal Carolina University offers a limited number of graduate assistantships on a competitive basis.
 All applicants – United States and international – are eligible to apply.
 There is a separate application for this type of financial assistance.
 For more information, visit Graduate Studies.